teresakrause/teresakrause.github.io/_harp/blog/posts/auschwitz.md

 Women were only allowed to use the restroom a few times a day, though many suffered from diarrhea from the camp conditions.
 A survivor describes that the yard area directly outside the bathroom was full of several feet of mud and fecal matter since many couldn't wait in line to use the bathroom.

+I felt lucky walking out of the camp to be able to walk away, when so many died right where I stood.
+The amount of death and suffering that took place on this site is truly hard to comprehend.
+Even after walls of photos, piles of human hair, and walking through the gas chambers I have trouble wrapping my mind around it.